droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./contrib/gitian-descriptors/README.md - Rough instructions explaining how to do Gitian builds.

-**./contrib/gitian-keys** - PGP keys for people who post verifications of Gitian builds. *Will not discuss list individual files.* [Moved from /.contrib/gitian-downloader in 0.13.0](https://github.com/bitcoin/bitcoin/pull/7870).
+**./contrib/gitian-keys** - PGP keys for people who post verifications of Gitian builds, along with a README file.
+[Moved from /.contrib/gitian-downloader in 0.13.0](https://github.com/bitcoin/bitcoin/pull/7870). *Will not discuss list individual files.*

 **./contrib/init** - Sample init scripts and service configuration for *bitcoind*.
 [Used to assist packagers in creating node packages](https://github.com/bitcoin/bitcoin/pull/4611).